mernstack92/mernstack92/README.md

 ### Hi there 👋
-MERN stack authentication boilerplate: password reset, email verification, server sessions, redux, typescript, hooks and docker for dev and prod.
+MERN Stack using ReactJs, ExpressJs, NodeJs, MongoDB and Tailwind CSS and Strapi